 You must also keep a record of any veterinary medicines purchased and administered to your pigs, including medicines given by a vet.
 For further information see 'Keeping veterinary medicine records'.

-You must keep a record of the disposal of any dead pigs (see 'Disposal of animal by-products').
+You must keep a record of the disposal of any dead pigs (see 'Fallen stock and the disposal of animal by-products').
 They cannot be buried, fed to dogs, etc.Back to top

 Pigs are required to be identified with an ear tag / tattoo / slapmark consisting of the Defra-allocated herd mark when they are over a year old.
 It is also required when they are under a year old in the following circumstances: